 \section{METHODS}

-We present a perception-to-optimization framework that learns \emph{finger-specific affordances} from human demonstrations and converts them into executable dexterous grasps, as shown in Fig.~\ref{fig:pipeline}.
-Semantically grounded hyperfeatures from a frozen text-to-image diffusion model~\cite{rombach2022high} are decoded into five-channel per-finger likelihood maps, which guide contact selection on a reconstructed object point cloud.
-Local surface geometry defines waypointed approach/closure trajectories that are tracked via a damped least-squares QP under joint and collision constraints.
-As grasp execution is optimization-based, the pipeline transfers across dexterous hands with little or no retraining.
+We present a perception-to-optimization pipeline that learns \emph{finger-specific affordances} from human demonstrations and uses them to synthesize executable dexterous grasps (Fig.~\ref{fig:pipeline}).
+We extract semantically grounded hyperfeatures using a frozen text-to-image diffusion model~\cite{rombach2022high} and decode them into five per-finger likelihood maps, which provide finger-wise contact priors on the object surface.
+We then formulate grasp synthesis as an \emph{affordance-conditioned} optimization: the per-finger priors are incorporated as a finger-wise alignment term alongside force-closure and feasibility objectives, thereby coupling grasp pose generation with the learned affordance priors.